 Modern Curriculum Press Mathematics C begins with reviews of what the student has already learned.
 It then covers place values and recognition to 1,000,000, money, rounding and estimation, addition and subtraction up to 4-digit numbers, time to the quarter of an hour, perimeter and volume, temperature in Fahrenheit and Celsius, meter and liquid measures, multiplication and division facts through 9, multiplication of 1-digit by 2 and 3-digit numbers, area, geometric solids, angles, division with remainders, averages, fractions through 1/12, and decimals.

-*Harcourt Science, 4th Grade is used in both 3rd and 4th grade
+*Harcourt Science 4th Grade materials are used in both 3rd and 4th grade

 Third Grade Science is a basic introduction to the life, earth, and physical sciences.
 The most important part of teaching science in the early years is helping the student see the wonders of God's world, and making him unafraid of the subject when he pursues in depth science in later years.
 Children learn more from doing the experiments and investigations alongside the reading of the textbook.